: Drop in the Bucket

 Monitoring 200+ boreholes since 2006

-By Drop in the Bucket Posted on Sat 23 Nov 2013, over 10 years ago
+By Drop in the Bucket Posted on Sat 23 Nov 2013, about 11 years ago

 One thing we realized early on was that water committees don't really work.
 When wells are working, people don't care about going to water user meetings or contributing money they can't afford to give.
 The VSLA gives them an incentive to meet and a reason to contribute money.